Opentrons/opentrons/api/docs/v2/new_labware.rst

 When loading labware, you specify its name (e.g. ``corning_96_wellplate_360ul_flat``) and deck slot location. (e.g. ``D2`` or ``2`` for a Flex and OT-2, respectively).

 When looking for labware names, start in the `Opentrons Labware Library <https://labware.opentrons.com>`_.
-The library is a labware database.
-It contains their names in the API, what they look like, manufacturer part numbers, and more.
+This database contains API load names, labware images, manufacturer part numbers, and more.
 Refer to the following table for the labware used in this section.

 .. list-table::
     :widths: 20 40 45